NDB Cluster Disk Data storage is implemented using the following objects:

 STORAGE DISKcauses the column to be stored on disk, and

 STORAGE MEMORYcauses in-memory storage to be used.
-See Section 13.1.20, “CREATE TABLE Syntax”, for more information.
+See Section 13.1.20, “CREATE TABLE Statement”, for more information.

 You can obtain information about the